Story (Ai song): Commercial performance

 Upon its release, "Story" became a sleeper hit, charting for 20 weeks in the top 30 in 2005 and 2006, however went on to sell over three million ringtones, one million cellphone downloads, and 270,000 physical copies.
 The single charted for 72 weeks total on the Oricon singles chart.
 In 2009, the song debuted at number 24 on the Billboard Japan Hot 100 with the reborn version included on Ai's greatest hits album, Best Ai.
 It later peaked at number 7 in its third week on the chart.

+Near the end of 2014, "Story" re-entered Japanese charts following the Japanese release of the animated film Big Hero 6, reaching a new peak on the Japan Hot 100 at number 18.

+Music video

+A music video for "Story" aired on MTV Japan in mid-2005.

+In 2014, the music video for "Story" was released on Ai's Vevo channel on YouTube.
+A sand art music video was released near the end of 2015 to commemorate the release of Ai's greatest hits album, The Best.

+On February 13, 2025, Ai released a new music video for "Story".
+Directed by Won, critics described the music video as a "drama-style" video with the theme of "love and family".

+Accolades

 Live performances

 Since the release of "Story" in 2005, Ai has performed the song multiple times live.
 Ai performed "Story" at the 56th NHK Kōhaku Uta Gassen music competition on December 31, 2005, her first appearance on the program.
 In 2008, she performed the song at the El Rey Theatre, which marked her debut live performance in the United States.
 In 2009, she performed the song at the 3rd Asia Pacific Screen Awards.